obonaventure/cnp3blog/_posts/2024-01-08-orange-rpki.md

 In addition, Job Snider's [summary](https://mailman.nanog.org/pipermail/nanog/2024-January/224318.html) of the evolution of RPKI in 2023 is also very interesting.

-If you own IP prefixes, make sure that you need strong passwords and two factors authentication on the Internet Routing Registries...
+If you own IP prefixes, make sure that you use strong passwords and two factors authentication on the Internet Routing Registries...

 The [Domain Name System](https://beta.computer-networking.info/syllabus/default/protocols/dns.html) is one of key Internet protocols.
 This is also an example of protocol that sends binary messages inside UDP segments.
 The format of the DNS messages has been optimized to reduce the length of the UDP segments.
 The DNS is also a nice example for students willing to write a first implementation that sends real Internet protocol messages.
 A [recent blog](https://beta.computer-networking.info/syllabus/default/protocols/dns.html) describes how to encode DNS messages in Java.